Petroleum Engineering, M.S.

-Explore Classes for the Petroleum Engineering Degree
+Explore the Petroleum Engineering Degree

 With a petroleum engineering degree from Montana Tech, you’ll gain hands-on practice through five high-tech labs on campus and in-field experiences across the state and beyond.
 And, with a degree from Montana Tech, you’ll be in demand whether you enter the marketplace.

 Applicants must provide at least two examples of technical writing.
 The documents must be in English and you must be the sole author.
 Each example can be for any technical subject, should be at least one page in length, and should be recent (written within the past 2 years).

 Although the general structure of a student’s selection of courses for the M.S. degree will be adapted to the student’s area of interest, every candidate must include in the selection at least five (5) of the following courses, which then constitutes the core curriculum for the M.S. in Petroleum Engineering: PET 5010 (Advanced Drilling), PET 5020 (Production Operations Design), PET 5030 (Surface Production Operations), PET 5050 (Pressure Transient Testing), PET 5110 (Reservoir Simulation Methods), PET 5210 (Equations of State), and PET 5440 (Advanced Enhanced Oil Recovery).

 In addition, students are required to take the following seminar courses: TC 5150 (Graduate Writing Seminar) or TC 5160 (Technical Writing & Publishing) and ENGR 5940 (Petroleum Engineering Seminar), which will be taken twice.

 Meet faculty, explore our research expertise, and more.

 Design solutions to problems related to the materials of the Earth’s crust.